wtprince/tizen-docs/docs/application/native/guides/multimedia/media-content.md

 <a name="read_folder"></a>
 ## Reading Folder Information

-To read media folder information, define a callback for the `media_folder_foreach_folder_from_db()` function and retrieve the basic folder information (folder ID, name, path, storage type, last modified time, and number of media items in the folder) in the callback:
+To read media folder information, define a callback for the `media_folder_foreach_folder_from_db()` function and retrieve the basic folder information (folder ID, name, path, last modified time, and number of media items in the folder) in the callback:

 1. Read the folder details within the callback: